Difference Between Git Fetch and Git Pull

 Key Differences Between Git Fetch and Git Pull

 To better understand what Git fetch is, let’s understand how GitHub stores all the commits locally and remotely.
 The reference of local branches is stored in ./.git/refs/heads location.
 If you want to list the references of local repositories, you can use the git branch command.
-Remote branches are similar to our local branches, except the commits are the ones done by other user’s repository.
+Remote branches are similar to our local branches, except the commits done by other users’ repository.
 For remote directory references are stored in ./.git/refs/remotes/ directory.
-To see the details of the remote branches, you have to pass –r option along with the command.
-To check the details of the remote branch you can use the git checkout command.
-If you feel that the changes of the remote branch are correct and want to update in your local repository, you can simply use the git merge command.
+To see the remote branches’ details, you have to pass the –r option along with the command.
+To check the details of the remote branch, you can use the git checkout command.
+If you feel that the remote branch’s changes are correct and want to update in your local repository, you can simply use the git merge command.